eaglerock1337/spectrum/README.md

 - fastscr  - color screen writing routine with fast screen reset using stack.
 - rollscr  - color screen writing routine alternating fill and empty routines.

+### c folder

+A scratchpad of C programs I've written because sometimes you have to re-test the basics.

+- pointer - I had to confirm my brain was working correctly.
+Technically, it was.

 ### contrib folder

 A folder for other people's assembly code I'm testing or learning from.